Here are some of the top options for best business phone system:

 Here are the top features to consider when trying to find the best phone system for your business:

 Since companies have been implementing more communication channels than ever before, it only makes sense to streamline all messaging into one place.
-VoIP systems allow you to save time with a unified messaging tool, where you can access voice messages, fax, text messages, emails, and more in one mailbox.
+VoIP systems allow you to save time with a unified communication system, where you can access voice messages, fax, text messages, emails, and more in one mailbox.

 Companies have increasing on-the-go needs in recent years.
 Around 45% of American businesses now either require or allow remote work, while over 60% of American employees travel for work.
 Not to mention, workplace environments are moving faster and expecting demands to be met quickly.
 It makes sense to consider a telecom system that facilitates mobile usage (ie. mobile apps) and call forwarding to devices you use outside the office.

-Especially for companies receiving a lot of inbound calls regularly, you want to think about integrating an “automated attendant” that can easily route calls to correct extensions/departments and save you time.
+Especially for companies receiving a lot of inbound calls regularly, you want to think about integrating an automated attendant aka "virtual receptionist" that can easily route calls to correct extensions/departments and save you time.
 They can seriously boost customer service, as you’ll never have to worry about missing a phone call or keeping customers waiting too long, and they’ll let you avoid constant interruptions throughout your day.

 Video conferencing is becoming a popular way of conducting meetings in recent years, with 86% of companies saying that they utilize a video conferencing platform regularly.
 VoIP systems offer integrated video conferencing options so that co-workers or collaborators can meet, anytime anyplace.
 Plus, you don’t have to pay additional fees for an external platform - you can use it in the same place as your other telecom needs.